FabioChiodini/ProjectSpawnSwarmtc/README.md

 ![Alt text](/images/Port4001.png "Port4001")

+**Added value**: The etcd broswer is also useful for testing this code as you can change values inside etcd directly from its web interface

 ### Consul

 If Consul is launched locally (DynDNS option)  it is necessary to **manually** open port 8500 on the VM where the main script is launched.